Introducing a new professional learning opportunity for math educators

 Admit it: Some days, meeting all the learning expectations and standards for your students’ mathematical thinking, problem-solving, understanding and performance seems, well, impossible.

-But impossible is what keeps humans moving forward every day until the impossible becomes probable and then the new normal.
+But impossible is what keeps humans moving forward and making progress until the impossible becomes probable and then the new normal.

-Educational Research Newsletter & Webinars has teamed up with Paul Riccomini to help you and your students meet your specific challenges in mathematics learning.
+Educational Research Newsletter & Webinars has teamed up with Marian Small and Paul Riccomini to help you and your staff meet your specific challenges in mathematics learning.

 We’ve developed a virtual group-coaching model for schools and districts that keeps educators focused on a defined goal and sustains professional learning over time, allowing participants to test new strategies and then get feedback and suggestions from their coach and colleagues.

-Group coaching is highly engaging, motivating and productive for educators!
+Group coaching is highly engaging, motivating and productive for educators who are tired of business-as-usual professional learning!

 Contact us or call 207-632-1954 for more information.